fooplugins/FooTable/README.md

 ### X.X.X

 - Added a new `dropdownTitle` option to the filtering component.
 This options specifies a title to display at the top of the column select dropdown.
+- Added a new `exactMatch` option to the filtering component.
+- Added a new utility method `FooTable.str.containsExact(string, match, ignoreCase)`.
+- Updated the `min` option default value from `3` to `1` for the filtering component.
+- Fixed an issue in the `FooTable.Query` object where phrases were not being matched correctly.
+- Fixed filtering component not properly clearing filters when the search input is cleared using backspace or delete.

 ### 3.1.2